 10. Forensics

-If you’re into crime fiction or true crime, then a more in-depth look into forensics might be right up your street.
+If you’re into crime fiction or true crime, a more in-depth look into forensics might be right up your street.

 While you might not be considering a career in forensic science, it can still make for an intriguing topic of study for anyone who’d like a deeper understanding of how crimes are solved.